-Vendor Registry is responsible for setting up all vendors used for payment by state agencies.
+Vendor Registry Office is responsible for all vendor registration approvals or setup of payees used for payment by state agencies.
 The policies and procedures established and used by Vendor Registry for 1099 reporting adhere to OMB Fiscal Policy 110 - Form 1099 Compliance and IRS requirements.
 View IRS Backup Withholding Requirement.

 The state is responsible for issuing a 1099 for payments made by check/ACH.
 The Internal Revenue Code requires that Form 1099 be filed for certain payments.
 A reportable payee is an individual, combination of individuals, sole proprietorship, partnership, or trust.
 The agency is required to withhold 28 percent of the payment to the payee if Form W-9, Request for Taxpayers Identification Number and Certification, is not filed with the agency.
 A W-9 is required for all non-state employee vendors NOT paid with a procurement card and is to be filed with Vendor Registry.